armory/docs/content/en/docs/armory-cloud-admin/admin-cloud-quickstart.md

 ## Accessing Spinnaker

-Once the environments are configured, your Application Developers can access the cloud deployment of the Armory Platform to start deploying their applications.
+Once the environments are configured, your Application Developers can access the cloud deployment of the Armory Platform to start deploying applications.